sts10/sts10.github.io/_posts/2018-12-02-lessons-from-first-two-days-of-advent-of-code-2018.markdown

 But, given my experience with nested loops in Rust (see [this beast](https://github.com/sts10/crackme-rust/blob/master/src/main.rs#L34)), I knew this would through a lot of borrow checker errors (spoiler alert: it did).

 I wrestled with it and started adding `&`s and `ref`s willy nilly, but it just wouldn't compile.
-Eventually I made two distinct copes of the Vector in question, and got the right answer.
-I left it at that for an hour or two and checked solutions from other people doing AoC in Rust.
-One of them (I can't find it now, but here's [one](https://git.gitano.org.uk/personal/dsilvers/aoc.git/tree/2018/src/bin/day2.rs#n33)) used two for loops that both looped through _ranges_ of `0..vector.len()`, which nicely avoids a lot borrowing issues.
+Eventually I made two distinct copies of the Vector in question, and got the right answer and the gold star.

+I left it at that for an hour or two and then started checking solutions from other people doing AoC in Rust.
+One of them (I can't find it now, but here's a similar [one](https://git.gitano.org.uk/personal/dsilvers/aoc.git/tree/2018/src/bin/day2.rs#n33)) used two `for` loops that, rather than iterating through Vectors, instead both looped through _ranges_ of `0..vector.len()`.
+This seems to nicely avoid a lot or the ownership and borrowing issues I hit with the code above.

 I also switched the main data source, from a `Vec<Vec<char>>` called `vector_of_box_ids_as_vecs` to a more simple `Vec<String>` called `vector_of_box_ids`.